Byung2523/Newsletter-Signup/README.md

 # Newsletter-Signup
-Basic design/web page to demonstrate collecting emails using mail-chimp API.
+Basic design/web page to demonstrate collecting emails using Mailchimp API.

 Must have a Mailchimp account to generate an API key to make this app work.